4/17/20, by Toni Wall

 Sourcing for Large Projects: The Distributor's Role

-We first released this article highlighting the benefits of working with a distributor on capital projects in the fall of 2019, however, during this unprecedented time of unknown chaos in our global supply chain--now, more than ever--it is the time to depend upon your valued local distributor.
-As explored below, inventory on the shelf, partnerships with many high quality manufacturers, and the technical expertise provided by our engineering staff can be just what you need to keep your construction project on schedule.
+We first released this article highlighting the benefits of working with a distributor on capital projects in the fall of 2019, however, during this unprecedented time of unknown chaos in our global supply chain--now, more than ever--it is time to depend upon your valued local distributor.
+As explored below, inventory on the shelf, partnerships with many high-quality manufacturers, and the technical expertise provided by our engineering staff can be just what you need to keep your construction project on schedule.
 We will also do our best to keep you informed on how the commodity market is reacting to this global phenomenon that we have never experienced before, when the world, all at once, starts to recover from the effects of the pandemic lockdowns.

 The Role of the Distributor in the Project World